Mellanox/libvma/README.txt

 The value is the path to the cpuset (for example: /dev/cpuset/my_set), or an empty string to run it on the same cpuset the process runs on.
 Default value is an empty string.

+VMA_INTERNAL_THREAD_TCP_TIMER_HANDLING
+Select the internal thread policy when handling TCP timers Use value of 0 for deferred handling.
+The internal thread will not handle TCP timers upon timer expiration (once every 100ms) in order to let application threads handling it first Use value of 1 for immediate handling.
+The internal thread will try locking and handling TCP timers upon timer expiration (once every 100ms).
+Application threads may be blocked till internal thread finishes handling TCP timers Default value is 0 (deferred handling)

 VMA_INTERNAL_THREAD_ARM_CQ
 Wakeup the internal thread for each packet that the CQ recieve.